backend-development/backend-development-textbook/source/rails_authentication.md

 gem 'omniauth-stackoverflow'
 ```

+§

-You will have to register your app with the authentication
+You need to register your app with the authentication
 provider, eg. at [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/)
 or [https://apps.twitter.com/](https://apps.twitter.com/).
 You have to specify the URL of your web app, and a callback URL:

 ![oauth app configuration](images/oauth-app-config.png)

+§

 You get back two pieces of information: a key and a secret.
 In Twitter this looks like this:

 ![facebook app configuration](images/oauth-app-secret.png)

-(A word of warning: if you change the configuration in developers.facebook.com the
+(A word of warning: if you change the configuration in `developers.facebook.com` the
 you will get a new key and secret!)

 You need add the key and the secret to the configuration of omniauth: